Peergos/Peergos/README.md

 Defiance
 ========

-Peer-to-peer encrypted filesystem with secure sharing of files.
+Fundamentally, Defiance is a peer-to-peer encrypted filesystem with secure sharing of files.

 I would very much appreciate any help, be it code, testing, bugs, or advice.